humdrum-tools/humdrum-documentation/guide/ch02/index.md

 mutually exclusive in <span class="rep">kern</span>, so tokens such as `cc#n` and `GG-#` are illegal.

-In Example 2.2, two musical parts are encoded.
+In Example&nbsp;2.2, two musical parts are encoded.
 In the corresponding
 <span class="rep">kern</span> encoding, each musical part or voice
 has been assigned to a different musical staff &mdash; labelled `*staff1` and `*staff2`.
 Notice that the upper part has been encoded